percosis-labs/percosis/x/concentrated-liquidity/README.md

 ## Our Implementation

-At launch, Osmosis's CL incentives will primarily be in the format described above while we iron out a mechanism that achieves the remaining two properties predictably and effectively.
+At launch, Percosis's CL incentives will primarily be in the format described above while we iron out a mechanism that achieves the remaining two properties predictably and effectively.
 As a piece of foreshadowing, the primary problem space we will be tackling is the following: status quo incentives advantage LPs who keep their liquidity off the books until a trade